confluentinc/demo-scene/self-balancing/README.md

 * When an operator wants to remove a broker, she can call a Self-balancing API to shut down the broker and drain the partitions from it
 * When a broker has been down for a certain amount of time, Self-balancing will automatically reassign the partitions to other brokers

+To learn more, refer to the Self-balancing topics in the Confluent documentation [here](https://docs.confluent.io/current/kafka/sbc/index.html).

 ### Deployment

 Self-balancing runs on the Confluent Server brokers and does not introduce any new dependencies.